What Makes a Good User Story - Part 1

 Let’s talk about the basics you should know when it comes to a good user story.
 The simplest place to start is with Bill Wake’s INVEST acronym:

 Until they’re added into a sprint for the team to work on, stories are never written in stone.
-Every agilist knows that requirements change all the time.
+Every agile project owner knows that requirements change all the time.
 By virtue of being small and discrete, user stories allow product owners to negotiate scope and function on the fly—where requirements are allowed to change and be rewritten.
 But where you want to limit changes and draw a line in the sand is once stories are picked up by the team.
 Once the team has started code for a story, change becomes expensive and something you should avoid.

 What if you come across a change for a story that’s already in play?
 This, too, is when you can negotiate and decide if it’s worth pulling the story card back for more analysis and resetting context, or if the story can be left as-is and instead create a separate card to address the change later.

 A good user story delivers value to the end user.
 Period.
-This sounds like a simple concept, but, too often, I see user stories where the business value hasn’t been articulated.
+This sounds like a simple concept, but, too often, we see user stories where the business value hasn’t been articulated.
 Remember the end of our user story sentence, “so that business value is generated”?
 To use the classic example of building an ATM, I frequently see user stories like this:

 As a banking customer, I want to deposit money via the ATM, so that I can deposit funds into my checking account.